 The judge will make a judgment once he or she has heard all testimonies and seen all evidence.
 If the judge finds you not guilty, you can go on about your day (though you will most likely have to pay court costs and your attorney's fees).
 If the judge finds you guilty, though, you'll have to pay your traffic ticket fines and penalties.

 The traffic court's verdict is final within that court; however, you can file an appeal with the Court of Common Pleas.

-In Pennsylvania, there are only two ways to remove points from your driving record: pass a PennDOT-ordered written or on-road exam (which removes two) and stay violation-free for 12-consecutive months (which removes 3 points).
+In Pennsylvania, there are only a couple different ways to remove points from your driving record; pass a written or on-road exam (which removes 2 points) and stay violation-free for 12 months consecutively (which removes 3 points).

-Given that, it’s doubly important to make sure your driving record reflects the accurate number of points.
+NOTE: Make sure your PA driving record reflects the accurate number of points.

 Once your case is settled, check your driving record to make sure:

 - No points were added, if you were found not guilty.

 - Only the appropriate number of points were added, if you were found guilty.

 - You're not too close to the limit or 6 points.